Delectable lessons: McConnell dabbles in the culinary arts

-Redler Institute of Culinary Arts displays an artistic napkin setting in Andover, Kansas, April 28, 2026.
-The display was laid out for a luncheon prepared by visiting Airmen from the 22nd Force Support Squadron.
+22nd Force Support Squadron Airmen traverse the kitchen of the Redler Institute of Culinary Arts in Andover, Kansas, April 28, 2026.
+Airmen participated in a partnered program between Redler and McConnell Air Force Base designed to teach them new culinary skills.
 (U.S. Air Force photo by Senior Airman Amelio Brown)

 |Date Taken: